Overall, the Q5 performs and handles like a car, with the lean, responsive feel of a lower-riding wagon

 Last year, Audi has broadened the Q5's appeal with the introduction of a new 2.0-liter TFSI four-cylinder model and new eight-speed automatic transmission, and while its 211-horsepower output is quite a bit lower than the 270-hp V-6 in the Q5 3.2 model, we almost unconditionally recommend the 2.0T.

-The turbo four actually produces more torque than the V-6—258 pound feet, versus 243 lb-ft—so it never feels off its game with the new automatic's closely spaced gears and responsive shifting; and secondly, it's a lot more fuel-efficient, at an EPA-rated 20 mpg city, 27 mpg highway.
-Both models include Tiptronic manual control, for shifts (although V-6 models continue with the six-speed automatic), and Audi's quattro all-wheel drive system plus eight inches of ground clearance make the Q5 a good pick for deep snow and steep driveways.
+The turbo four makes more torque than the V-6, and works well with the automatic.
+It doles out responsive shifts from its closely space gears, and EPA fuel economy climbs to 27 mpg highway.
+Manual-shift mode is included, and the all-wheel-drive system plus 8 inches of ground clearance make the Q5 a good pick for deep snow and steep driveways.
 The Q5 can also tow up to 4,400 pounds.

-The smaller engine isn't quite as quick to 60 mph (7.1 seconds, versus 6.7), and the down side is that it's a bit more coarse in sound, but it excels at in passing maneuvers, and out of corners.
+The smaller engine isn't as quick to 60 mph (7.1 seconds, versus 6.7), and the down side is that it's a bit more coarse in sound, but it excels at scooting out of corners, and in passing maneuvers.

 There's one disappointment in the Q5; the steering has an overly damped feel that is decently weighted but feels completely disconnected from the road surface; it's the same issue as in the A4 family, but more so.